astropy/astropy/docs/models/index.rst

 Getting Started
 ===============

-All examples assume the following modules have been imported
+The examples here use the predefined models and assume the following modules have been imported.

 >>> import numpy as np
->>> from astropy.models import models, fitting
+>>> from astropy.models import builtin_models, fitting

 Working with 1D models
 ======================